BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 Outputs:

-- (proof, disclosed_msgs, disclosed_idxs) a tuple comprising from an
-                                          octet string, an array of
-                                          octet strings and an array of
-                                          non-zero integers; or INVALID.
+- proof, an octet string; or INVALID.

 Deserialization: